hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

   - Difficult to write -> unpopular
 - Landing pages:
   - Content: only links to other pages for more info
-  - Audience: user of your product or API
+  - Audience: users of your product or API

 ### Additional info
 - Canonical doc to avoid conflicts of docs with dif owners